 Overview

 The Korea-New Zealand Free Trade Agreement (KNZFTA) is a high quality, comprehensive agreement which delivers significant commercial benefits to New Zealand exporters.
-Signed on 23 March 2015, and in force since 20 December the same year, KNZFTA marks a significant milestone in our bilateral relationship.
-It also creates the groundwork for an even closer relationship between New Zealand and Korea in the future.
+Signed on 23 March 2015, and in force since 20 December 2015, the KNZFTA marked a significant milestone in our bilateral relationship.
+It also established the foundation for an even closer relationship between New Zealand and Korea.
+This included a sizeable growth in two-way trade.

-Korea is a key trading partner for New Zealand, with two-way trade worth $5.38 billion in the year ending December 2021 (an increase of 25.12 percent since 2016).
+Korea is a key trading partner for New Zealand, with two-way trade worth $8.8 billion in the year ending December 2023 (an increase of 117 percent from the year ending December 2015).
 Currently, Korea is New Zealand’s sixth largest trading partner.

-In 2021, New Zealand exported $2.28 billion of total goods and services to Korea and imported $3.1 billion.
-Korea is New Zealand’s fifth largest export destination for goods and services and seventh largest import source of goods and services.
+In 2023, New Zealand exported $2.8 billion of total goods and services to Korea and imported $5.96 billion.
+Korea is New Zealand’s sixth largest export destination for goods and services and fifth largest import source of goods and services.

 A graph detailing trade with Korea in total goods and services.

-KNZFTA facilitates the movement of goods and services, removes trade barriers, provides greater certainty to investments, and establishes a framework for resolving trade-related issues.
-It also allows for more cooperation in the areas of agriculture, education, trade facilitation, science and technology, and film and television.
+KNZFTA facilitates the movement of goods and services, removes various trade barriers, provides greater certainty to investments, and establishes a framework for resolving trade-related issues.
+It also allows for more cooperation in such areas as agriculture, education, trade facilitation, science and technology, and film and television.

-Some of New Zealand’s key competitors already enjoy preferential access into the Korean market.
+Some of New Zealand’s key competitors enjoyed preferential access into the Korean market prior to KNZFTA.
 KNZFTA helps rectify this imbalance, allowing New Zealand exporters to compete on a more level playing field.

 Top